Biden aims to vaccinate 70% of American adults by July 4 - WTMJ

 Associated Press

 Demand for vaccines has dropped off markedly nationwide, with some states leaving more than half their available doses unordered.
-Biden called for states to make vaccines available on a walk-in basis and he will direct many pharmacies to do likewise.
+Aiming to make it easier to get shots, Biden on Tuesday called for states to make vaccines available on a walk-in basis and he will direct many pharmacies to do likewise.

 His administration for the first time also is moving to shift doses from states with weaker demand to areas with stronger interest in the shots.